cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 	:widths: 14, 30, 10

 	CBlueApp.py, initiates the GUI
-	Sbet.py, loads the ASCII trajector files (or sbets), ./ Las.py, loads the las files, ./
+	Sbet.py, loads the ASCII trajectory files (or "sbets"), ./ Las.py, loads the las files, ./
-	Merge.py, merges the trajectory and las data based on timestamps, ./ Tpu.py, calculates the TPU (combined subaerial and subaqueous), ./ Subaerial.py, calculates the subaerial TPU, ./
+	Merge.py, merges the trajectory and las data based on timestamps, ./ SensorModel.py, defines and allows access to lidar sensor model, ./ Jacobian.py, forms and evaluates the Jacobian of a sensor model's laser geolocation equation, ./ Tpu.py, coordinates the TPU workflow, ./
+	Subaerial.py, calculates the subaerial TPU, ./
 	Subaqueous.py, calculates the subaqueous TPU, ./
 	Datum.py, loads the zone-specific VDatum zone MCU, ./